AllenChen0958/CSE230_final_project_snake/README.md

 - Implementing multiple camera viewpoints: Fixed camera, Moving camera, and First Person View (FPV) camera.
 Introduced sub step rendering to show the rotation in the FPV camera.
 - Supporting single-player mode and two-player battle mode with different winning conditions.
 - Launching a multiplayer mode with separate windows tailored for different camera views.
 This mode supports simultaneous rendering of multiple different camera views.
 - Incorporating background music to enrich the gaming experience.
+[BGM Source](https://youtu.be/FpDWpX9luCQ?si=c0wOqCS-2ZlbA6Ct)
 - Developing and adding test cases for the game.
 Test code can generate a game in a random state to test various functions and features.

 ## Group Member